nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to materials or structures that have been engineered at the nanoscale.

-### Expanded Definition and Usage\nNano-mesh technology exemplifies a convergence of materials science and engineering with natural system interactions, enabling transformative advancements in both industrial and clinical fields.
+### Expanded Definition and Usage:
+Nano-mesh technology exemplifies a convergence of materials science and engineering with natural system interactions, enabling transformative advancements in both industrial and clinical fields.
 In drug delivery, nano-meshes provide precise control over drug release rates and target specificity, significantly enhancing therapeutic outcomes.
 In tissue engineering, their finely tunable properties allow for the development of highly biocompatible scaffolds that mimic the extracellular matrix, promoting effective cell integration and tissue regeneration.
 Additionally, in filtration technologies, nano-meshes offer unparalleled efficiency in capturing pollutants and pathogens, making them crucial in purifying air, water, and medical supplies.